kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_with_invalid_array/catch_x007b_try.md

 ✖ Missing an opening parentheses - '( - start: 8, end: 10
 ✖ Did you forgot a ']' to match the `[` token? - start: 10, end: 15
 ✖ 'try' expected - start: 10, end: 15
-✖ Missing an opening parentheses - '( - start: 22, end: 24
+✖ Missing an opening parentheses - '( - start: 15, end: 16
-✖ Property definition expected.
-Did you mean to use a ':'? - start: 28, end: 28
+✖ 'try' expected - start: 16, end: 22
-✖ ',' expected - start: 28, end: 28
+✖ The parser expected to find a '}' to match the '{' token here - start: 28, end: 28

 ```